nanoc/nanoc.app/content/doc/guides/using-external-sources.md

 title: "Using external sources"
 ---

-One of nanoc’s strengths is the ability to pull in data from external systems.
+One of Nanoc’s strengths is the ability to pull in data from external systems.
 In this guide, we’ll show how to do this, and what you can achieve with it.

-As an example, assume you work for a company that has a SQL database containing a employee directory, and you want to extract that information into a nice-looking web site. nanoc to the rescue!
+As an example, assume you work for a company that has a SQL database containing a employee directory, and you want to extract that information into a nice-looking web site.
+Nanoc to the rescue!

 ## Setting up the database